What are Ofsted inspectors looking for in 2025?

 Meaningful development of English and maths skills

-Functional skills qualifications (FSQs) are an ongoing challenge for providers.
-A recent AELP report described FSQs as “no longer fit for purpose”, with the financial burden on providers “undermining rather than supporting what these qualifications are trying to achieve”.
+Functional skills qualifications (FSQs) are another common obstacle for providers.
+An AELP report described FSQs as “no longer fit for purpose”, with the financial burden on providers “undermining rather than supporting what these qualifications are trying to achieve”.

-Despite these challenges, Ofsted will be looking closely at how you’re developing functional skills throughout your curriculum.
+A review of English and maths functional skills rules in apprenticeships is believed to be underway.
+In the meantime, Ofsted will still be looking closely at how you’re developing functional skills throughout your curriculum.
 You’ll need to show that you’re teaching skills in a meaningful way, and that it’s not just a tick-box exercise.

-Richard recommends that tutors look for opportunities that would promote a discussion or certain modules that would lend themselves to teaching certain technical words, rather than trying to fit it in every lesson.
+Richard recommends that tutors look for opportunities that would promote a discussion or certain modules that would lend themselves to teaching certain technical words, rather than trying to fit it into every lesson.

 Ofsted will also want to see that you’re still developing learners’ skills even if they have the required qualifications.
 This applies to English and maths, but you should also consider digital skills like Microsoft Excel which are fundamental in most jobs.